 Sponsor Failory and get your business & product in front of +20,000 CEOs, startup founders, entrepreneurs, developers and marketers every month.

 This would’ve been your first mistake.
-I want you to think of building a brand like going on a first date.
+I want you to think of startup branding like going on a first date.
 If you’re desperate to make a good first impression (as you should be) then you’ve probably put your best outfit on your bed and swapped out your articles of clothing 10 different times to find the best combination.

 Aha!
 You’ve found the perfect one!
 But it doesn’t stop there.
 You still have to be friendly, have good manners, LISTEN TO YOUR DATE, and tell a great story yourself!